-&lt;sup>6 The same point answers the claim by amicus Families USA that, on Plaintiffs' theory, no plan on a federal Exchange could be a "qualified health plan."
+6 The same point answers the claim by amicus Families USA that, on Plaintiffs' theory, no plan on a federal Exchange could ever be a "qualified health plan."
 (Dkt.
-No. 54, at 14.)
+32-1, at 14.)
 The statute says that a health plan must, among other requirements, be certified "by each Exchange through which such plan is offered."
 ACA, § 1301(a)(1)(A).
 If "Exchange" standing alone includes federal Exchanges, then federal Exchanges can certify plans they offer.
-If it does not, such plans would not need to be certified at all.
+If "Exchange" does not include federal Exchanges, then plans offered through such Exchanges would not need to be certified at all.
+Either way, there is no difficulty.